-The Company has operating leases for real estate in the United States and does not have any finance leases.
+The Company has an operating lease for real estate in the United States and does not have any finance leases.
 The Company's leases may contain options to renew and extend lease terms and options to terminate leases early.
 Reflected in the right-of-use asset and lease liability on the Company's consolidated balance sheets are the periods provided by renewal and extension options that the Company is reasonably certain to exercise, as well as the periods provided by termination options that the Company is reasonably certain to not exercise.

-The Company has existing leases that include variable lease and non-lease components that are not included in the right-of-use asset and lease liability and are reflected as an expense in the period incurred.
+The Company's existing 47 Thorndike Street Lease was set to expire in July 2024.
+In January 2024 the Company entered into a fourth amendment with its 47 Thorndike Street Lease ("Fourth Amendment"), extending the lease through July 2025 (see Note 15).
+The 47 Thorndike Street Lease includes variable lease and non-lease components that are not included in the right-of-use asset and lease liability and are reflected as an expense in the period incurred.
 Such payments primarily include common area maintenance charges and increases in rent payments that are driven by factors such as future changes in an index (e.g., the Consumer Price Index).

 In calculating the present value of future lease payments, the Company utilized its incremental borrowing rate based on the remaining lease term at the date of adoption.
 The Company has elected to account for each lease component and its associated non-lease components as a single lease component and has allocated all of the contract consideration across lease components only.
 This will potentially result in the initial and subsequent measurement of the balances of the right-of-use asset and lease liability for leases being greater than if the policy election was not applied.
-The Company has existing net leases in which the non-lease components (e.g. common area maintenance, maintenance, consumables, etc.) are paid separately from rent based on actual costs incurred and therefore are not included in the right-of-use asset and lease liability and are reflected as an expense in the period incurred.
+The Company has an existing net lease in which the non-lease components (e.g. common area maintenance, maintenance, consumables, etc.) are paid separately from rent based on actual costs incurred and therefore are not included in the right-of-use asset and lease liability and are reflected as an expense in the period incurred.
 During the year ended December 31, 2022, the Company extended the term of its operating lease and recorded an additional right-of-use asset and lease liability of \$609.
-As of December 31, 2022, a right-of-use asset of \$669 and lease liability of \$678 are reflected on the consolidated balance sheets.
-The Company recorded rent expense of \$451 and \$423, respectively, during the years ended December 31, 2022 and 2021
+As of December 31, 2023, a right-of-use asset of \$257 and lease liability of \$262 are reflected on the consolidated balance sheet.
+The Company recorded operating lease costs of \$449 and \$443, respectively, during the years ended December 31, 2023 and 2022.
+Cash paid for amounts included in the measurement of lease liabilities was \$452 and \$445, respectively, during the years ended December 31, 2023 and 2022.